 For me, writing with a pen and paper tends to feel more personal and private than typing does.
 I also write much more slowly than I type, so I am forced to slow down my thoughts, which has a calming effect.

-The next time you notice an unsettled emotional landscape, I invite you to pick up a pen and paper and write uninhibited for a few minutes.
-You’ll either waste a few minutes and a few sheets of paper, or you’ll discover an incredibly useful tool for self-care, as I have.
+The next time you notice an unsettled emotional landscape, I invite you to pick up a pen and notebook or a piece of paper and write uninhibited for a few minutes.
+You’ll either waste a few minutes and a few sheets of paper, or you’ll discover a handy tool for self-care, as I have.